GCA-VH-lab/uorf4u/docs/ExampleDrivenGuide/cmd_guide.md

 To test whether uORF4u will find the *ermCL* we can use only the RefSeq accession number of *ermC* protein as input which is *WP_001003263.1*.
 `uorf4u -an WP_001003263.1 -ul 400 -o ErmC`,
 All arguments, except `-an`, were optional. `-ul` was used to overrides the upstream region length to retrieve (default: 500).
+We also used *bacteria* mode by specifying the premade configuration file with `-c` parameter.
 Output folder name can be set with `-o` parameter (default: uorf4u_{current_date}).

 uORF4u finds the expected *ermCL* and returns one set of conserved uORFs.
 Output contains [**MSA plot**](img/ermC_msa.pdf), [**annotation plot**](img/ermC_annotation_plot.pdf), and sequence logo:
 <img  src="img/ermC_logo.png" width="430"/>

 **Using a list of homologues as input**

 Alternatively, a list of homologues can be used as input.
-This is important for allowing the user to decide the breadth and depth of the search.
+This is important for allowing a user to decide the breadth and depth of the search.
 In addition, it can be useful for creating compact output figures that can be used in articles.
 For such demonstration, we have chosen several *ermC* proteins from the previous run and used them as input:
 ```
-uorf4u -hl WP_202338192.1 WP_102227852.1 WP_034984371.1 WP_159316313.1 WP_095341278.1 WP_150861853.1 WP_011382144.1 WP_081624258.1 -c prokaryotes -annot -ul 400
+uorf4u -hl WP_202338192.1 WP_102227852.1 WP_034984371.1 WP_159316313.1 WP_095341278.1 WP_150861853.1 WP_011382144.1 WP_081624258.1 -c bacteria -annot -ul 400
 ```
-where `-annot` parameter was used to show on annotation plot ORFs annotated in the NCBI (shown with blue outlines).
+where `-annot` parameter was used to show on annotation plot known ORFs annotated in the NCBI (shown with blue outlines).
-*Note*: List of homologues can be also written in a txt file (one accession per line) and used as input with `-hlf` parameter.
+***Note***: List of homologues can be also written in a txt file (one accession per line) and used as input with `-hlf` parameter.

 Results with annotation plot, MSA visualisation and sequence logos: